-A primary focus of this plan is to develop a wellconnected network of convenient and safe pedestrian and bicycle facilities that incorporate complete streets policies.
+A primary focus of this plan is to develop a well-connected network of convenient and safe pedestrian and bicycle facilities that incorporate complete streets policies.
 This network should offer context-sensitive design solutions to improve safety, enhance connectivity and further support alternatives to motor vehicles.
+(Refer to Figure 15 for the existing distance between signals.)

-Since the area lacks basic pedestrian and bicycle facilities, this plan proposes a combination of shortterm and long-term recommendations to provide this essential infrastructure for the residents, employees and visitors of the communities surrounding Veirs Mill Road.
+Since the area lacks basic pedestrian and bicycle facilities, this plan proposes a combination of short-term and long-term recommendations to provide this essential infrastructure for the residents, employees and visitors of the communities surrounding Veirs Mill Road.